 Wal-Mart (NYS: WMT)

-CAPS member Louebsch expands on the underperform argument:
+CAPS member rjzii elaborates on the bear case:

 What do you think about Best Buy, or any other stock for that matter?
 If you want to retire rich, you need to protect your portfolio from any undue risk.
 Staying away from dangerous stocks is crucial to securing your financial future, and on Motley Fool CAPS, thousands of investors are working every day to flag them.
 CAPS is 100% free, so get started!

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Fool owns shares of Best Buy, Amazon, and Wal-Mart.
-Motley Fool newsletter services have recommended writing covered calls in Best Buy; buying shares of Amazon, Apple, and Wal-Mart; creating a bull call spread position in Apple; and creating a diagonal call position in Wal-Mart.
+Motley Fool newsletter services have recommended buying shares of Best Buy, Amazon, Apple, Wal-Mart, and eBay, as well as creating a bull call spread position in Apple and a diagonal call position in Wal-Mart.
+The Motley Fool owns shares of Best Buy, Apple, and Wal-Mart.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.